-- The bottom of your feet are considered dirty, so don’t show them to people.
+- The bottom of your feet is considered dirty, so don’t show them to people.

 - Don’t point your feet at someone.
-This includes raising your feet higher than someone’s head, putting your feet on a desk or chair.
+This includes raising your feet higher than someone’s head and putting your feet on a desk or chair.
 These are all considered extremely rude in Thailand.

 - Do not point your fingers while talking to someone in Thailand.
 This is considered rude.